-In one of his last works Professor Hepple gave account of the evolution of the right to strike from a tool in collective bargaining to a human right1767.
-This issue forms part of the general debate on the construction of labour rights as human rights1768 and has gathered significant attention in connection with recent landmark decisions of supranational and national supreme courts1769.
+In one of his last works Professor Hepple gave account of the evolution of the right to strike from a tool in collective bargaining to a human right25.
+This issue forms part of the general debate on the construction of labour rights as human rights26 and has gathered

-1767 B. Hepple (n.
+25 B. Hepple (n.
 3).
-The same argument was hold by S. Sciarra "Heritage and Adjustment': Some Concluding Remarks' in B. Hepple, R. le Roux, S. Sciarra (n.
+The same argument was hold by S. Sciarra "Heritage and Adjustment": Some Concluding Remarks' in B. Hepple, R. le Roux, S. Sciarra (n.
 3).
 See T. Novitz, International and European Protection of the Right to Strike: A Comparative Study of Standards Set by the International Labour Organization, the Council of Europe and the European Union (Oxford: Oxford University Press, 2003); K.D.
 Ewing, 'Myth and Reality of the Right to Strike as a "Fundamental Labour Right" (2013) International Journal of Comparative Labour Law and Industrial Relations, 145-165.

-1768 Comprehensive contribution and references to this debate are provided in C. Fenwick and T. Novitz, Human Rights at Work: Perspectives on Law and Regulation (Oxford and Portland, Oregon: Hart, 2010).
+26 Comprehensive contribution and references to this debate are provided in C. Fenwick and T. Novitz, Human Rights at Work: Perspectives on Law and Regulation (Oxford and Portland, Oregon: Hart, 2010).
 See also D. Kolben, 'Labor Rights as Human Rights?'
 Virginia International Law Review (2010) 50 450-484; V. Mantouvalou, 'Are Labour Rights Human Rights?'
 (2012) 3 Europan Labour Law Journal 151-172.
 J. Fudge 'The New Discourse of Labour Rights: From Social to Fundamental Rights?'
 (2007) 29 Comparative Labour Law & Policy Journal 29-66 and V. Mantouvalou, 'Labour Rights in the European Convention on Human Rights: An Intellectual Justification for an Integrated Approach to Interpretation' Human Rights Law Review (2013) 13 529-555 argue in favour of the recognition of labour right as human rights; contrary to this recognition, A. Arthurs, 'Who's afraid of globalization?
 Reflections on the future of labour law' in J.D.R.
 Craig and S.M.
-Lynk (eds.), Globalization and the Future of Labour Law (Cambridge: Cambridge University Press, 2006); an intermediate approach is followed by H. Collins, 'Theories of Rights as Justifications for Labour Law' in G. Davidov and B. Langille (eds.), The Idea of Labour Law (Oxford: Oxford University Press, 2011).
+Lynk (eds.), significant attention in connection with recent landmark decisions of supranational and national supreme courts27.
+Whilst examining the reasons for considering labour rights, and the right to strike in particular, as human rights goes beyond the scope of this article, this question is strongly interrelated with the issue of securing effective access of non-standard workers to collective rights.